clemsonexcel/FLIT-Data-Science-Projects/Market Basket Analysis/README (1).md

 ## Overview

-This repository contains python script for performing market basket analysis usisn apriori algorithm.
+This folder contains python script for performing market basket analysis usisn apriori algorithm.
 This project explores transactional data to identify frequent itemsets and association rules.
 The analysis aims to provide insights into item relationships, popular product, and potential recommendations.

 ## Key Steps
 1. **Data Preparation:**